gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 ### Examples

-For elementary numer theory, you can use the examples discussed in the companion website for the book ["An Illustrated Theory of Numbers" by Martin H. Weissman](http://illustratedtheoryofnumbers.com/prog.html).
+For elementary numer theory examples, you can use the the companion website for the book ["An Illustrated Theory of Numbers" by Martin H. Weissman](http://illustratedtheoryofnumbers.com/prog.html).
 However, we are interested in experimenting with higher arithmetic stuff.

 We will take some examples from [SageMath](https://sagecell.sagemath.org/) and solve them using Python libraries: